the-drunk-coder/graa/README.md

 ## Usage

 First of all, start the backends, and, if needed, patch up MIDI.
-The ChucK shreds currently need to be started manually (go to shreds folder and run 'chuck a.ck b.ck ...').
+Start scsynth (default port) and, if you haved done so, load the file 'graa_synth.scd' to get the synthdefs.

-If you want to use Linuxsampler (i use it quite often for piano samples), make sure to avoid the port conflict with ChucK, as both use port 8888 per default.
+If you want to use Linuxsampler (i use it quite often for piano samples), make sure there are no port conflicts.

 Then, start graa> itself.
 * Load a graa> file with emacs (there are some in the examples folder you can check out)